 What Do Other Investment Advisers Say?

-Investors can learn more about why Ted Bauman recommends PayPal over other cashless systems in his newsletters.
+Investors can learn more about why Ted Bauman recommends PayPal over other cashless systems in his newsletters, with subscriptions available through Banyan Hill Publishing online.
 When Ted provides advice for his subscribers, he also backs it with research.
+He doesn’t believe in simply going ‘from the gut,’ but rather using his expertise combined with current research and data to make smart recommendations.

 As it is with the other investing experts at Banyan Hill, Ted Bauman was selected as an editor of The Bauman Letter because of his comprehensive research abilities, his vast knowledge and his proven track record of successful investing.
 Ted does not base his picks on popular investment news sources alone.
 He knows how to gather other important pieces of information to accurately predict trends and the performance aspects of companies in his markets of expertise.